saraclohisey/lab_handbook/Lab_Handbook.md

 Grants are usually held by specific people.

 #### Your own grant
 Spend your grant responsibly.
 You will be free to spend without approval up to a specific pre-defined amount.
-It's the repsonsibility of the grant holder to keep track of what is left and ensure the grant is managed appropriately.
+It's the responsibility of the grant holder to keep track of what is left and ensure the grant is managed appropriately.

 #### Project grants
 We have a responsibility to funders to spend grants appropriately.
 Do not spend grant money from project A on project B!